Aliases for PCGF2 Gene

 GeneCards Summary for PCGF2 Gene

 PCGF2 (Polycomb Group Ring Finger 2) is a Protein Coding gene.
-Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Developmental Biology.
+Among its related pathways are Regulation of Glucokinase by Glucokinase Regulatory Protein and Transport to the Golgi and subsequent modification.
 GO annotations related to this gene include transcription factor activity, sequence-specific DNA binding and ubiquitin-protein transferase activity.
-An important paralog of this gene is PCGF5.
+An important paralog of this gene is BMI1.

 UniProtKB/Swiss-Prot for PCGF2 Gene